jeasinema/egl-docker/README.md

 # egl-docker

 A customized docker for headless GPU rendering without host-side configuration.
-Inspiried by the [orginal repo](https://github.com/ehfd/docker-nvidia-egl-desktop) by [Seungmin Kim](https://github.com/ehfd).
+Inspiried by the [original repo](https://github.com/ehfd/docker-nvidia-egl-desktop) by [Seungmin Kim](https://github.com/ehfd).

 Please note that [MineRL](https://github.com/minerllabs/minerl) is also installed for testing purposes.
 You may remove that part for good.